2-REC/hugo-myportfolio-theme/README.md

 In addition, if bigger changes are desired, CSS rules can be modified or added by using custom CSS files.
 These files need to be located in the site's "static/css" directory, and their names (with extension) need to be added in the "`custom_css`" array variable of the "config.toml" file.

 > **__NOTE__**: Custom CSS rules should be defined in files specified in "`custom_css`", and Custom CSS variables should be defined in files specified in "`custom_css_vars`".
 Not respecting this might result in unexpected behaviour.

+### Icons

+Use of SVG icons.

+SVG files must be located in "static/icons".

+Files can be downloaded directly from Font Awesome for example.

 ### Galleries